cmayron/Legal-Calculus/README.md

 No AI may override or imitate this role.

-LCES is not automation.
+LCES™ is not automation.

-LCES is augmentation.
+LCES™ is augmentation.

 ---